Python While Loops – Repeat Until You're Done!

 Practice Challenge

-Create a program that keeps asking for your favorite fruit until you type “stop”.
-Use a while loop and print a fun message each time!
+Create a program that keeps asking for your favorite fruit until you type "stop".
+Use a while loop and print a fun message each time.
+Bonus: count how many fruits were entered before stopping!